YuantianDing/Synthphonia/docs/artifact.md

 ## Getting the Artifact

-We provide a prebuilt Docker image for our artifact, available on our [Release Page](https://github.com/YuantianDing/Synthphonia/releases).
+We provide a prebuilt Docker image for our artifact, available on [Dockerhub](https://hub.docker.com/r/yuantianding/synthphonia) and our [Release Page](https://github.com/YuantianDing/Synthphonia/releases).
 This image allows you to run the artifact directly, without manually setting up all solvers.

 ### Building the Artifact Locally